 In order to receive Federal Financial Aid, regulations require that all students make continued progress in their educational program.
 This requirement is called Satisfactory Academic Progress and will be monitored by the District Financial Aid Office.
-In accordance with Federal Regulations the District Financial Aid Office's policy will be to check Satisfactory Academic Progress, minimally at intervals of one year.
-The Federal Government has established the following Standards for Satisfactory Academic Progress:
+In accordance with Federal Regulations the District Financial Aid Office's policy will be to evaluate Satisfactory Academic Progress each academic term.